 Fig. 5.
-The sparser the better : behavior of the mixing matrix criterion when the noise variance increases for DWT-GMCA (Dashed line) and (DWT+DCT)-GMCA (Solid line).
+The sparser the better: Behavior of the mixing matrix criterion when the noise variance increases for (dashed line) DWT - GMCA and (solid line) (DWT + DCT) - GMCA.

-B. Dealing with noise
+B. Dealing With Noise

 The last paragraph emphasized on sparsity as the key for very efficient source separation methods.
 In this section, we will compare several BSS techniques with GMCA in an image separation context.
-We chose 3 different reference BSS methods:
+We chose three different reference BSS methods.

-- JADE : the well-known ICA (Independent Component Analysis) based on fourth-order statistics (see [1]). - Relative Newton Algorithm : the separation technique we already mentioned.
-This seminal work (see [28]) paved the way for sparsity in Blind Source Separation.
-In the next experiments, we used the Relative Newton Algorithm (RNA) on the data transformed by a basic orthogonal bidimensional wavelet transform (2D-DWT). - EFICA : this separation method improves the FastICA algorithm for sources following generalized Gaussian distributions.
-We also applied EFICA on data transformed by a 2D-DWT where the assumptions on the source distributions is appropriate.
+- JADE: The well-known independent component analysis (ICA) based on fourth-order statistics (see [1]). - Relative Newton Algorithm: The separation technique we already mentioned.
+This seminal work (see [28]) paved the way for sparsity in BSS.
+In the next experiments, we used the relative Newton algorithm (RNA) on the data transformed by a basic orthogonal bidimensional wavelet transform (2-D DWT). - EFICA: This separation method improves the FastICA algorithm for sources following generalized Gaussian distributions.
+We also applied EFICA on data transformed by a 2-D DWT where the assumptions on the source distributions is appropriate.

-Figure 6 shows the original sources (top pictures) and the 2 mixtures (bottom pictures).
+Fig. 6 shows the original sources (top pictures) and the 2 mixtures (bottom pictures).
 The original sources s_1 and s_2 have a unit variance.
-The matrix A that mixes the sources is such that $x_1 = 0.25s_1 + 0.5s_2 + n_1$ and $x_2 = -0.75s_1 + 0.5s_2 + n_2$ where n_1 and n_2 are Gaussian noise vectors (with decorrelated samples) such that the SNR equals 10dB.
+The matrix A that mixes the sources is such that $x_1 = 0.25s_1 + 0.5s_2 + n_1$ and $x_2 = -0.75s_1 + 0.5s_2 + n_2$ where n_1 and n_2 are Gaussian noise vectors (with decorrelated samples) such that the SNR equals 10 dB.
 The noise covariance matrix Σ_N is diagonal.